ritteto/CatchOrWaste/README.md

 ```

 ## Setup new RaspberryPi
-To setup a new RaspberryPi ..
+To setup a new RaspberryPi follow this guide: [Pi4J setup new RaspberryPi](https://pi4j.com/getting-started/set-up-a-new-raspberry-pi/)
+- Set the resolution of the Monitor in the monitors.xml file to 800x600 for optimal performance and fullscreen

 ## Run on RaspberryPi